-ONE of the Disorders that was most complained of, and which was not so tolerable because it had not been so customary, was, I do not only say the Neglect of the Governors, with Respect to the Safety of the Roads, but also the partial Connivance they gave to the Highwaymen that insested them, and with whom they divided the Booty.
-There's not a Country in the

-World where the Roads were as secure as they were in Persia, before the Reign of Schah-Hussen: They must thank Schah-Mas the Great for it, whom I am often obliged to quote, because Persia owes what is excellent in her civil Government to those wise Regulations; and would not have fallen into the Desolation she labours under at this Day, it she had not deviated from them.
+ONE of the Diforders that was most complained of, and which was not fo tolerable because it had not been so customary, was, I do not only fay the Neglect of the Governors, with Respect to the Safety of the Roads, but also the partial Connivance they gave to the Highwaymen that infested them, and with whom they divided the Booty There's not a Country in the World where the Roads were as fecure as they were in Persia, before the Reign of Schah-Hussein.
+They must thank Schah-Abas the Great for it, whom I am often obliged to quote, because Persia owes what is excellent in her civil Government to those wise Regulations; and would not have fallen into the Desolation she labours under at this Day, if she had not deviated from them.

-THAT great Prince, who knew that Trade is the Wealth of a Kingdom, and that nothing was more effectual to bring foreign Merchants into the Country, than to secure them from all Manner of Insult and Surprize in their Voyages, or Journies, had established so good an Order with relation to that in his Dominions, that People might travel there with as much Safety as they do at Noon-Day in the most civilized Towns of Europe.
-Guards were posted at proper Distances upon all the great Roads for that Purpose, which, without being chargeable to the Government, were maintained out of very moderate Duties which they levied upon every Load, and in Proportion to the Load, that is to fay, somewhat more for a Camel's Load than for that of a Horse: Which Duty was called Raderie, and the Guards Raders.
-They never committed any Robberies by main Force or Violence; but when, not with standing the Vigilance of the Raders, any was committed fecretly, and by Surprize, the Governor of the Town, in whose District the Robbery happened, was obliged to make good the Merchant's Lois, at the Rate specified in his Book of Accompts, including the Money he had paid, both for Purchase and Customs.
-Robbers, considering how the Raders, or Patrols, were posted, that is to say, in Places through which there was a Necessity for them to pass, it was almost impossible for them to escape; and when they were once taken, they had no Mercy to expect. were put to Death by very cruel Tortures, as may be seen in Tavernier, Lib. v.
+THAT great Prince, who knew that Trade is the Wealth of a Kingdom; and that nothing was more effectual to bring foreign Merchants into the Country, than to fecure them from all Manner of Infult and Surprize in their Voyages, or Journeys, had ettablished fo good an Order with relation to that in his Dominions, that People might travel there with as much Safety as they do at Noon-Day in the most civilized Towns of Europe.
+Guards were posted at proper Distances upon all the great Roads for that Purpose, which, without being chargeable to the Government, were maintained out of very moderate Duties which they levied upon every Load, and in Proportion to the Load, that is to fay, fomewhat more for a Camel's Load than for that of a Horse: Which Duty was called Raderie, and the Guards Raders.
+They never committed any Robberies by main Force or biolence; but when, notwithstanding the Vigitance of the Raders, any was committed fecretly, and by Surprize, the Governor of the Town, in whose District the Robbery happened, was obliged to make good the Merchant's Loss, at the Rate specified in his Book of Accompts, including the Money he had paid, both for Purchate and Customs.
+As for the Robbers, confidering how the Raders, or Patrols, were posted, that is to say, in Places through which there was a Necessity for for them to pass, it was almost impossible for them to escape; and when they were once taken, they had no Mercy to expect.
+They were put to Death by very cruel Tortures, as may be seen in Tavernier, Lib. v.
 Cap.
 13. who mentions three or four different Kinds of it, the least of which strikes Horror.